facebook/react/docs/docs/getting-started.md

 </html>
 ```

 The XML syntax inside of JavaScript is called JSX; check out the [JSX syntax](/react/docs/jsx-in-depth.html) to learn more about it.
-In order to translate it to vanilla JavaScript we use `<script type="text/jsx">` and include `JSXTransformer.js` to actually perform the transformation in the browser.
+In order to translate it to vanilla JavaScript we use `<script type="text/babel">` and include Babel to actually perform the transformation in the browser.

 ### Separate File